|Active families, travelers, retired people, elderly people, feline agility

 This breed is one of the oldest naturally occurring cat breeds in existence, which means they bred themselves with little to no intervention from humans.
 This breed has been kept as a pet for at least 1,000 years in parts of Asia.
 Old as the breed may be, though, this breed wasn’t introduced to the United States until 1968.
 This athletic cat is adored by many for its exuberance and zest for life.
 Keep reading to learn more about the phenomenal Japanese Bobtail cat.

 If you’re purchasing a kitten from a breeder, the cost will vary based on the pedigree of the parents and the quality of the kitten.
-Through a breeder, you’re likely to spend $600–1,600.
-If you’re lucky enough to stumble across one of these kittens through a rescue or shelter, you’ll likely spend less than $100 on the kitten, depending on the area you live in.
+If you’re lucky enough to stumble across one of these kittens through a rescue or shelter, you’ll have to pay a low adoption fee.

 1. They’re born with bobbed tails.